yellobyte/SoapESP32/README.md

 ## Compiling the examples

-All examples were compiled & tested with ArduinoIDE V1.8.9 and VSCode V1.52.1/PlatformIO Core5.0.4/Home 3.3.1.
+All examples were compiled & tested with ArduinoIDE V1.8.9 and VSCode/PlatformIO.

 If possible, please always set project wide preprocessor option `__GNU_VISIBLE` which enables usage of strcasestr() provided in _string.h_.
 However, if `__GNU_VISIBLE` is not defined, a quick and dirty version of strcasestr() defined in _SoapESP32.cpp_ will be used instead.